Search waiting | Matsusada Precision

 For detectors such as EM or MCP JB series

-• Ultra-low noise output (1 mVp-p) contributes to a high S/N ratio.
+• Ultra-low noise output (1 mVp-p) for high S/N ratios.

 • High stability (15 ppm/15 min)

-• Greater temperature coefficient (20 ppm/°C) for more precise analysis.
+• Low temperature coefficient (20 ppm/°C) ensures consistent performance.

 TA series